NanoComp/meep/doc/docs/Installation.md

 ### Nightly Builds

 To experiment with new features before they are distributed in an official release, you can try the [nightly-development builds](https://github.com/Simpetus/pymeep-nightly-recipe).
 They are hosted on the `simpetus` channel.
-Currently, the nightly builds are only available in Python 2.7 and 3.6 versions.
+Currently, the nightly builds are only available for Python 2.7 and 3.6.

 ```bash
 # Serial pymeep